treyyearsley/final-project-TreyY/Trees.md

 A tree is balanced when the height of a tree is the same from the root node to each of the leaf nodes.
 ### Red Black Tree
 A binary search tree that is self-balancing
+### AVL Tree
+An AVL tree checks the height everytime a modification is made.
+If it is unbalanced then the algorithms will rebalance the tree.